massgravel/massgrave.dev/licensing-servers-issue.md

 # Licensing Servers Issue

+📌 Update: UTC 10.00 Friday, 28 July, 2023\
+Microsoft licensing servers are down at the moment.
+Please wait...

 ------------------------------------------------------------------------

 -   In some cases, **HWID activation** may fail because system couldn't connect to HWID licensing servers.